Worcester St Johns CC club rides

 Sunday 9.30 am D-Ride Meet at Premier Inn, Worcester bridge.
 12-15 mph, about 30 miles with cafe stop.
 No one left behind.
 Ride leaders Ken Inight, Trevor Schindler, Mark Stacey

-Fortnightly Sunday 9.30 Wellbeing & Introductory Ride – starting point will vary for example Croome Court, Cob House, various garden centres.
+Fortnightly Sunday 9.30 Wellbeing & Introductory Ride – starting point will vary for example Croome Court, Cob House, Upton Marina, various garden centres.
 This ride will be approximately 20 miles with an average speed of 9-12 mph and consist of either two loops of the same route, two routes of similar length or a figure of eight.
-The ride will pass the starting point or nearby after stage one so riders can drop off with ease if they wish.
-No-one will be left behind.
-Ride leaders include Jan Basford, Robin Austin and Dave Walker.
-This ride has been designed for the member who would like to join a shorter slower ride and might also suit those who are either living with long or short term physical or mental health conditions, recovering from surgery or other illnesses, returning to cycling following an accident/loss of confidence or have disabilities.
+The ride will pass the starting point or nearby after each loop so riders can drop off with ease if they wish, no-one will be left behind.
+Ride organiser is Jan Basford who is supported by a team of ride leaders and back markers as this ride is spilt into smaller groups.
+This ride has been designed for the member who would like to join a shorter slower ride and might also suit those who are either living with long or short term physical or mental health conditions, those recovering from surgery or other illnesses, riders returning to cycling following an accident/loss of confidence or those that may have disabilities

 Tuesday 1800 Group ride to club TT’s (Summer)